mgrdcm/macos-fullscreenmode-test/README.md

 This is probably related to the fact that macOS's System Preferences > Displays cannot change the resolution of any display while a view is in full screen mode.

+## Cause

+As kinda [documented in CGDisplayCapture](https://developer.apple.com/reference/coregraphics/1456259-cgdisplaycapture#discussion), if a display is captured by Core Graphics, displays cannot have their configurations changed.

 ## Testing

 Run the included application with at least one external screen.